Niacin is a B vitamin that may raise your HDL ("good") cholesterol. But side effects might outweigh benefits for most people.

 By Mayo Clinic Staff

-Niacin, a B vitamin, has long been used to increase high-density lipoprotein (HDL), or the "good," cholesterol.
-HDL cholesterol helps sweep up low-density lipoprotein (LDL), or the "bad," cholesterol, in your bloodstream.
-Although niacin is readily available and effective, it hasn't gotten much attention compared to other cholesterol drugs.
+Niacin, a B vitamin, has long been used to increase high-density lipoprotein (HDL) cholesterol — the "good" cholesterol that helps remove low-density lipoprotein (LDL), the "bad" cholesterol from your bloodstream.

-Niacin (nicotinic acid) is a B vitamin that's used by your body to turn carbohydrates into energy.
-Niacin also helps keep your nervous system, digestive system, skin, hair and eyes healthy.
+Niacin (nicotinic acid) is a B vitamin that's used by your body to turn food into energy.
+Niacin also helps keep your nervous system, digestive system and skin healthy.
 That's why niacin is often a part of a daily multivitamin, though most people get enough niacin from the food they eat.

 Cholesterol levels are measured in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L):

-- For men, HDL levels under 40 mg/dL or 1 mmol/L increase the risk of heart disease.
+- For men, HDL levels under 40 mg/dL (1.0 mmol/L) increase the risk of heart disease.

-- For women, HDL levels under 50 mg/dL or 1.3 mmol/L increase the risk of heart disease.
+- For women, HDL levels under 50 mg/dL (1.3 mmol/L) increase the risk of heart disease.

 - Liver damage